KristofferC/KristofferC.github.io/content/post/vectorization_performance_study.md

 end
 ```

-The "meshgrid" variables `gridX` and `gridY` are gone and instead we do a nested loop that completely computes the result stored in `img[i,j]`.
+The "meshgrid" variables `gridX` and `gridY` are gone and instead, a nested loop completely computes the result for each element and stores it in `img[i,j]`.
 Timing the new function results in

 ```
 julia> @time myImg2(1024);
-  0.012674 seconds (7 allocations: 8.000 MB)
+  0.011171 seconds (9 allocations: 8.008 MB)
 ```

 which is a speed up of about 10x and a reduction of memory use by almost 20x without (I would say) making the code much more complicated to read and understand.